-International cooperation plays a key role in economic and social development and in solving major global challenges, but the role of international cooperation is particularly important in development of information and communication technologies.
+International cooperation plays a key role in economic and social development solving major global challenges and is particularly important in development of information and communication technologies.
 In such context, SRCE has been participating and taking active part in international projects for decades.
-SRCE participates in the work of a number of international associations and organisations, while continuing formal and informal contacts with other international institutions and experts.
+SRCE participates in the work of a number of international associations and organisations, while maintaining formal and informal contacts with other international institutions and experts.

 Through membership in international associations and organizations and through collaboration in international projects SRCE provides, besides the exchange of knowledge and experiences, integration of Croatia and Croatian scientists into the European Research (ERA) and European Higher Education (EHEA) Area.